trevormullis12/file-io-mini-exercise/README.md

 ## Instructions

-1. Fork, clone and open this project with your preferred IDE for Java.
+1. fork, clone and open this project with your preferred IDE for Java
-1. Study the entire project structure, especially all defined methods.
+1. study the entire project structure, especially all defined methods
-1. Create a branch called ```my-solution``` and checkout to it.
+1. create a branch called ```my-solution``` and checkout to it
-1. Complete TODOs in main method of ```FileIoMiniExercise``` file.
+1. complete all TODOs in the main method of the ```FileIoMiniExercise``` file
-1. Add, commit and push your work in the ```my-solution``` branch.
+1. add, commit and push your work in the ```my-solution``` branch
-1. (Optionally) check out the existing solution branch for another possible solution.
+1. (optionally) check out the existing solution branch for another possible solution

 ***Note:***